 - Clear your browser cache and go back to your website.

-If you can view your Admin screen, then the WSOD was likely caused by a plugin.
+Refresh the admin portal, if you can view it, then the WSOD was likely caused by a plugin.

 To figure out which plugin is causing the issue: